eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.5.3.2 Wallet Provider requests data about the User's device from the Wallet Instance

+###### 6.5.3.2.1 Data collection for WSCA/WSCD and keystore deployment

 The Wallet Instance connects to the Wallet Provider to be activated.
 Then, the Wallet Provider requests data about the User's device from the Wallet Instance.
-This data may include the communication technologies supported by the device and the characteristics of the WSCD(s) available to the device for securely storing cryptographic keys and data associated with the Wallet Unit itself, as well as those associated with the PIDs and device-bound attestations in that Wallet Unit.
+This data includes the characteristics of the WSCD(s) and keystores available to the device for securely storing cryptographic keys and data.
+The Wallet Provider needs this information to deploy a WSCA/WSCD in the Wallet Unit, and to be able to issue one or Wallet Unit Attestations to the Wallet Unit, see [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wuas-to-the-wallet-unit).

 Notes: